 • Find out about real treasure (often known as hoards) discovered from this period.
 Sutton Hoo and the Staffordshire Hoard are good examples.
 You might find information on hoards close to your school.
 However, exact locations are often kept secret.
 Can you think why?

 Want to try any other exciting activities linked to our I am Warrior topic?
 Why not have a go at some of these!

 As we go through the year, please check back for any key documents or letters you may need.

-During the first half of the Autumn Term we will be reading:
+During the second half of the Autumn Term we will be reading:

 Wk beg - 02/09/19

 This week we will be focusing on our prediction skills and considering the vocabulary the author has chosen to describe the events in the first chapter.